ghiscoding/excel-builder-vanilla/docs/custom-functions.md

 Workbook-defined custom functions are serialized using modern Excel `LAMBDA` conventions (`_xlfn.LAMBDA` and `_xlpm.` argument tokens).

-LibreOffice/OpenOffice can open these files, but may return evaluation errors (for example `Err:509`) for formulas like `CUSTOMSUM(A2:C2)` because custom LAMBDA-style workbook functions are not guaranteed to be executed there.
+Excel 2019 can open these files, but may return `#NAME?` for formulas like `CUSTOMSUM(A2:C2)` because `LAMBDA` custom functions are not supported.

+LibreOffice/OpenOffice can open these files, but may return evaluation errors (for example `Err:509`) for the same reason.

 If you need cross-suite reliability, export precomputed scalar values (portable mode) instead of custom-function formulas.
 {% endhint %}